-- 9. A party may designate pre-filed testimony and exhibits as confidential pursuant to this Protective Order.
+- 15. A party may designate prefiled testimony and exhibits as confidential pursuant to this Protective Order.
 The specific grounds for the confidential designation shall be stated in writing at the time the designation is made or the testimony filed.
-Any party obtaining confidential information may use or refer to such information in pre-filed or oral testimony provided that the confidentiality is maintained, unless otherwise ordered by the Commission. - 10.
+Any party obtaining confidential information may use or refer to such information in prefiled or oral testimony provided that the confidentiality is maintained, unless otherwise ordered by the Commission. - 16.
 If information to be disclosed in response to a data request contains confidential information designated by another party in this docket, the furnishing party shall maintain the confidential status by marking the information as confidential and only provide response to parties that have signed nondisclosure certificates.
-If information that a party intends to use in this proceeding or that would be disclosed in response to a data request contains confidential information obtained from a source outside of this proceeding, the party intending to use or provide the confidential information must notify the original source which claimed confidential status to allow that entity to decide whether to claim confidentiality in this proceeding. - 11.
-When pleadings, pre-filed testimony, or exhibits include confidential information, the parties are to follow these procedures: - a.
-File seven3 copies of the complete document, including all confidential information.
+If information that a party intends to use in this proceeding or that would be disclosed in response to a data request contains confidential information obtained from a source outside of this proceeding, the party intending to use or provide the confidential information must notify the original source which claimed confidential status to allow that entity to decide whether to claim confidentiality in this proceeding. - 17.
+When pleadings, prefiled testimony, or exhibits include confidential information, the parties are to follow these procedures11: - a.
+File seven copies of the complete document, including all confidential information.
 The cover is to clearly state "CONFIDENTIAL VERSION."
+Confidential pages shall be stamped "CONFIDENTIAL," and the specific confidential information shall be identified by being underlined. - b.
+File one copy with the confidential portions redacted, for use as a public document.
+The cover is to clearly state "PUBLIC VERSION." - c.
+File one copy of the pages that contain confidential information in a separate envelope marked "CONFIDENTIAL."
+This filing will be maintained in the docket room file under seal.
+If there are multiple pages with confidential information and it is impracticable to separate the pages with the confidential information, the party may file instead one copy of the entire document that is stamped "CONFIDENTIAL."